Our Company Services

 Wholly Foreign-Owned Enterprise (“WFOE”)

 A wholly foreign-owned enterprise is a business entity formed in China entirely with foreign capital, it is totally under foreign control and does not have any formal Chinese ownership participation.
-For a foreign company to be able to issue receipts and export goods from China, it must be able to legally registered as a local company or a WFOE.
-A WFOE is set up as limited liability entity and represents separate legal persons and taxed according to local legislation.
+For a foreign company to be able to issue receipts and export goods from China, it must be able to legally register as a local company or a WFOE.
+A WFOE is set up as a limited liability entity and represents separate legal persons and is taxed according to local legislation.

-WFOE’s can generally control their own governance through the articles of association and the normal minimum paid up share capital starts from 1 million RMB (approximately US$140,000), however, some provinces offer lower capital requirements in order to attract more foreign investment.
-Many foreign investors find this type of company attractive because of the full control and 100 percent ownership.
+WFOE’s can generally control their own governance through the articles of association and the normal minimum paid-up share capital starts from 1 million RMB (approximately US$140,000), however, some provinces offer lower capital requirements in order to attract more foreign investment.
+Many foreign investors find this type of company attractive because of the full control and 100 per cent ownership.

 Representative Office (“Rep. Office”)

-The simplest and most cost effective method of establishing a useful business presence in China is the Rep Office.
-The choice for an initial Rep office will normally be determined by basic market and product research in China.
+The simplest and most cost-effective method of establishing a useful business presence in China is the Rep Office.
+The choice for an initial Rep office will normally be determined by the basic market and product research in China.
 The high profile cities of Shanghai, Beijing, Guangzhou, and Shenzhen are the most likely choices for the Rep office.
 It should be noted that more than one Rep office can be established in China by a foreign entity.

 A Rep. Office is an entity involved in business activities, which do not result in direct profits being made by the office.
 They are not allowed to operate as partnerships or sole proprietorships in China as they are not recognized as legal persons.
-However, they are allowed and encouraged to conduct “indirect operational activities” such as liaison for business purposes, introduction of products, market research and technology exchange.
+However, they are allowed and encouraged to conduct “indirect operational activities” such as liaison for business purposes, the introduction of products, market research and technology exchange.
 These activities should be preparatory and supplementary activities, market research on the local market, providing business information and supplying sales for the headquarters.
 The foreign enterprise applying for the Rep. Office must be legally registered in its country of origin for at least 12 months.

-Closer Economic Partnershop Arrangement (CEPA)
+Closer Economic Partnership Arrangement (CEPA)

-Whai is CEPA?
+What is CEPA?

 • A free trade agreement between Hong Kong and mainland China effective from 1 January 2004